Local-first context engine for AI coding agents

 Antigravity

-Distributed as a VS Code extension · works with any MCP agent · generates configs for 12 agents automatically
+Distributed as a VS Code extension and standalone CLI (14 commands) · works with any MCP agent · generates configs for 12 agents automatically

 Performance